 This course engages students in the exploration of the science behind the food that we eat.
 How does the human body use carbohydrates and proteins?
 Why are vitamin supplements sometimes necessary?
 What do farmers and manufacturers consider when handling food as it travels from the ground to our dinner tables?
 What role does technology play in helping to provide people around the world with safe, healthy food choices?
 Students will participate in hands-on laboratory activities and apply basic scientific principles to explore these and other questions.
-This would be a good course for students who are considering health science or nutrition-related careers.
+This would be a good course for students who want to explore careers in health sciences or nutrition-related careers.